Book With ConfidenceOur Safe Travel Policy

 The Hellenistic theatre of Stratonikeia, before recent restoration works

 Have you ever heard of Stratonikeia?
-If your answer is yes, I can only assume that either you have travelled in southwestern Turkey, or you are an expert on ancient history with a special interest in Asia Minor.
-There would be a third explanation, but that's even less likely...
+If your answer is yes, we can only assume that either you have travelled in southwestern Turkey, or you are an expert on ancient history with a special interest in Asia Minor.
 To most, the name should be perfectly unfamiliar.
 Stratonikeia is one of Turkey's many great surprises, but may soon receive a little more attention.

 Yes, it really says that

 Stratonikeia (also Stratonicea) turned out easy to find, as it was indicated by a billboard-sized sign beside the highway, advertising in capitals "THE CITY OF ETERNAL LOVE & GLADIATORS".
-(Spoiler alert: I still have no idea why it says that.)
-So, I duly turned into a side-road and after a few minutes found myself in a tiny rural village with the occasional bit of ancient masonry visible between the houses, just like so many other ancient sites in Turkey, or anywhere.
+The site is set in a tiny rural village with the occasional bit of ancient masonry visible between the houses, just like so many other ancient sites in Turkey.

-What I found then, on a cold and rainy late summer's day, feeling more like autumn, was extraordinary.
-A fairly small plain, surrounded by hills, contained a recent village (which I now know is called Eskihisar), its mosque, tea-house and simple cottage-like dwellings scattered far and few between.
+A fairly small plain, surrounded by hills, contains a recent village (Eskihisar - literally old castle), its mosque, tea-house and simple cottage-like dwellings scattered far and few between.
 Among and around them, bits of much grander and more ancient marble-built structures, colonnades, gateways, roadways and a theatre stuck out of the ground here and there.
-Conventionally, one might describe the atmosphere I experienced then as melancholic.
+Conventionally, one might describe the atmosphere as melancholic.
 A sense of long-gone greatness overcome by time.

 Ancient architectural sculpture, a 19th century cottage and a lot of vegetation...

 But not really.
 What can be seen as melancholy can also be interpreted as hopeful and affirming.
 Clearly, a village had thrived not so long ago among the ancient walls, showing us that human societies go on regardless.
-Likewise, the boughs of near-ripe wild pomegranates, ivies, figs and flowering plants overhanging the laneways between the ancient and recent ruins tell us that nature does not give a damn and will produce its own breathtaking beauty, in its entire range from grandiose and stunning to modest and intimate, just as it likes.
+Likewise, the boughs of near-ripe wild pomegranates, ivies, figs and flowering plants overhanging the laneways between the ancient and recent ruins tell us that nature does not give a damn and will produce its own breath-taking beauty, in its entire range from grandiose and stunning to modest and intimate, just as it likes.
 Also, it was clear on that first visit that excavations were ongoing around the site, exposing more and more of a forgotten city.
-A little museum had recently been opened, work was ongoing to preserve the 18th century mosque, and digging was in progress all over, exposing extraordinary grandeur everywhere.
+Work was ongoing to preserve the 18th century mosque and digging was in progress all over, exposing extraordinary grandeur everywhere.

 Stratonikeia was founded in the early 3rd century BC by a member of the Seleucid dynasty, a major power in the aftermath of Alexander the Great's death.
 The city's name honours a certain Stratonike.
 Who is she?
 Well, that's where it gets complicated.
 If we can believe Plutarch, she was married as a young princess to the much older Seleucus I, one of Alexander's former generals who then controlled Syria and Southern Asia Minor.
 After she bore him a first child, it turned out that Seleucus's oldest son by an earlier wife, Antiochus I, had desperately fallen in love with her and was consumed by passion.
 Sensibly, Seleucus divorced her and gave her to his son.
 Clearly, the city was named for her, but we cannot tell whether by son or father (or various other kings).